 Robert W. Cobbs is a partner in Cohen Milstein’s Antitrust practice.
 In this role, he represents individuals and organizations in civil litigation, particularly antitrust class actions.

-From 2007-2010 Rob served as a staffer for Chairman Henry Waxman on the House Oversight Committee and the House Energy and Commerce Committee, where he worked on energy and climate policy.
+From 2007-2010 Rob served as a staffer for Chairman Henry Waxman on the House Oversight Committee and the House Energy and Commerce Committee, where he worked on energy and climate policy and investigations.

 S. Douglas Bunch is a partner at Cohen Milstein, a member of the Securities Litigation & Investor Protection practice, and co-chair of the firm’s Pro Bono Committee.